oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/optimizer/optimizer.md

     >>> ...
     ```
 2. This execution mode will iteratively look for League of Legends leaderboards in every region in the world, and insert these players' information into our database.
 If the user has already been inserted, it will prevent re-insertion.

     > If a user changes their in-game name, the next time the code runs, their new name will be updated in the database.
-(This is achieved by using their PUUID, a very long identifier instead of their in-game name to identify every player).
+(This is achieved by using their PUUID - a very long identifier - instead of their in-game name to identify every player).
 3. To extract previously played matches' IDs from our pool of players in the database, we can do this:

     ```bash
     λ python league.py --mode="match_list"
     >>> Connection successful.